How I am funding Newton

 Underinvestment

 The Erlang episode illustrates another reason I think programming language technology may be a good business opportunity: underinvestment by others.
-This is often due to a widespread belief it cannot be profitable, and bias against the inventors.
+This is often due to a widespread belief it cannot be profitable, or a consequence of the social structure of the typical corporation.
+The people who set the strategy tend to come from the business domain, or a traditional STEM field like Physics, not from theoretical Computer Science.

 The direction I am taking